Carhartt Drives Out Costs and Drives Up Value with Cloud-based TMS

 Results of Carhartt's integration of Manhattan's TMS and WMS, include:

 - consistently high service levels while keeping costs manageable

-- decreased number of shipments on high-volume lanes with average weight increase of 181 lbs. per shipment
+- decreased number of shipments on high-volume lanes with an average weight increase of 82.1002 kg per shipment

 Number of Employees

 Warehouse Management, Transportation Procurement, Transportation Planning & Execution

 Established in 1889, Carhartt is a global premium workwear brand with a rich heritage of developing rugged products for workers on and off the job.
 Headquartered in Dearborn, Michigan, with more than 5,000 associates worldwide, Carhartt is family-owned and managed by the descendants of the company's founder, Hamilton "Ham" Carhartt.

 "Manhattan’s expertise in SaaS-driven, cloud-based TMS solutions has been key to the project’s success.
 We don’t worry about hosting the software, or getting realtime product and system updates.
 Manhattan manages that for us.
 We now have the most current tools available to effectively manage our transport functions."

 Carhartt’s manual approach to transportation management had outlived its usefulness.
 Routing visibility was limited, execution functionality was compromised and transport costs were higher than they needed to be.

 Just as important to Carhartt was how the TMS would be deployed.
 It chose a system that would be installed as a Software-as-a-Service (SaaS) and reside in the cloud.
 Cloud installation would be faster and more cost-effective than a traditional on-premise TMS.
 Carhartt’s internal IT staff would be freed up to focus on other tasks, and not be burdened with installing, managing, and updating an in-house system.
 If, at some point, Carhartt chose to use a 3PL, it wouldn’t have to worry about the type of system the provider used, or if that system was compatible with its IT vendor’s solution.